5 Top Tips For Installing Downlights

 First, measure where you want to put up the wooden frame.
 While some people build a slightly larger frame than the TV, you may opt for a same-sized frame.
 In that case, measure the TV’s perimeter and ensure adequate space on the wall to install it.

 You can build the frame quickly by joining four wooden studs with screws or wood glue to form a rectangle.
-Now, cover the frame with a piece of fabric that best matches the colour of the wall the TV will be installed on.
+Now, cover the frame with a piece of fabric that best matches the colour of the wall on which the TV will be installed.
 And cut a hole in it to accommodate the TV mount.

 Or, paint it with acrylic paint and don’t let your inner Picasso shy away!
 Once the frame is ready, install it on the wall using picture hangers, though you can use adhesive strips if it doesn’t weigh too heavily.
 Attach the TV mount and put all the cables behind the frame- you can easily access them when needed.

-Cable raceways or concealers are among the easiest ways to hide wires of wall-mounted TVs.
-These plastic casings come with adhesive edges, so you can stick them on the wall behind the TV and feed the cable through them.
+Cable raceways or concealers are among the easiest ways to hide wires of wall-mounted TVs, especially when you have a flat screen TV.
+These plastic casings come with adhesive edges, so you can stick them on the wall behind the TV and feed the power cable through them.
+They are readily available at your local hardware store.

 However, some variations come with elbow connecting pieces, which you should choose if you need to install the cases perpendicularly.
-Likewise, some kits may come with drywall and anchors, suitable for people looking for a permanent installation.
+Likewise, some kits may come with drywall and anchors, which are suitable for people looking for a permanent installation, especially if you have a TV mounted using a wall mount.

-Measure the wall from the back of the TV (from the outlet it’s plugged into) to the baseboard of the floor and install the raceways.
+Measure the wall from the back of the TV (from the wall plug it’s plugged into) to the baseboard of the floor and install the raceways.
 You may have to connect multiple pieces to achieve the desired result.
 And follow the manufacturer’s instructions to feed the wires safely into the concealers.
+This method allows you to hide cables without dealing with electrical wiring behind the wall.

 Now, most raceways are entirely white, so you can summon the painter in you to paint them according to the overall scheme of the room.
 But if the space is dominated by too many furniture pieces or the wall colours are dark, keeping them white may be better.

-Baseboard mouldings are an excellent alternative to raceways, especially for sprucing up the room’s look.
+Baseboard mouldings are an excellent raceway alternative, especially for sprucing up the room’s look.
 This method is also suitable for wall-mounted and free-standing TVs and those that don’t have power outlets in the vicinity.
 In addition, you can choose different mouldings based on their sizes and designs.

 Grab the wires and secure them with a cable tie to make them easier to handle.
 But don’t secure them too tightly; otherwise, they can get damaged.
 Now, run the ‘cable bundle’ vertically or horizontally on the wall, ensuring no unnecessary tug anywhere.